-Drop antenna: Antenna extensions can only be attached below flanges without the PP flange plate option.
+Drop antenna: Antenna extensions can only be attached below flanges without the PTFE or PEEK flange plate option.

 Drop antenna: Make sure that there are not more than 5 antenna extensions attached to a device with a Drop antenna.
 If there are more than 5 antenna extensions, the device will not measure correctly.